 The Employee Retention Tax Credit (ERTC) is a credit that provides tax relief for companies that lost revenue in 2020 and 2021 due to COVID-19.
 The ERTC was designed to incentivize businesses of various sizes to keep employees on their payrolls during this period of economic hardship.
 The Employee Retention Tax Credit (ERTC) is a credit that provides tax relief for employers whose business has been financially impacted by COVID-19 and have lost revenue in 2020 and 2021 due to the pandemic.
 The employee retention credit program has definitely helped, as businesses have received tens and hundreds of thousands of dollars in tax credits.
 The ERTC grant has made a vital difference for those businesses struggling to keep their doors open and their employees on payroll.
 But you need to consider: Employee Retention Credit government shutdown.

-How do I apply for employee retention credit?
+Where to apply for employee retention credit?

 - Employee Retention Credit government shutdown ERTC Faq